theNbomr/liveGnuplot/README.md

  * establising MQTT subscriptions (now pretty well understood)
  * handling the data in callbacks from the MQTT CLient code (Net::MQTT:Simple).

 The latter is presently the most challenging, requiring to get an Object instance callback subroutine to be used in the callback from Net::MQTT::Simple.
+[SOLVED]